 Here are a few tips on how to isolate the long head of the tricep:

-- Exercise selection: Choose exercises that involve shoulder extension, such as overhead extensions, single-arm overhead extensions, and lying tricep extensions.
+1. Exercise selection: Choose exercises involving shoulder extensions, such as overhead extensions, single-arm overhead extensions, and lying tricep extensions.
 These exercises place a lot of emphasis on the long head of the tricep.

-- Proper form: Maintaining proper form during exercises is crucial for isolating specific muscle groups.
-When performing exercises that target the long head, make sure to keep the shoulders back and down, and the elbows tucked in close to the body to maximize activation of the long head.
+2. Proper form: Maintaining proper form during exercises is crucial for isolating specific muscle groups.
+When performing exercises targeting the long head, keep the shoulders back and down and the elbows tucked in close to the body to maximize activation of the long head.

-- Emphasize the eccentric portion: The eccentric portion of the exercise is when the muscle is lengthening under tension, it’s often when the muscle is under the most stress, and it can be a great way to isolate a muscle.
+4. Emphasize the eccentric portion: The eccentric portion of the exercise is when the muscle is lengthening under tension; it’s often when the muscle is under the most stress, and it can be a great way to isolate a muscle.

-- Mind-muscle connection: It’s important to focus on the muscle you are trying to isolate during your exercise, this can help to increase muscle activation.
+5. Mind-muscle connection: It’s important to focus on the muscle you are trying to isolate during your exercise; this can help increase muscle activation.

 Takeaways

-In conclusion, targeting the long head of the tricep muscle can provide various benefits for overall upper body strength and function as well as for aesthetic purposes.
+In conclusion, targeting the long head of the tricep muscle can provide various benefits for overall upper body strength and function and aesthetic purposes.

-The key to effective tricep training is to incorporate a variety of exercises that involve shoulder extension, use proper form, and progressive overload.
+The key to effective tricep training is to incorporate various exercises involving shoulder extension, proper form, and progressive overload.

-Remember to adjust the weight, reps, and sets according to your own fitness level and goals.
+Remember to adjust the weight, reps, and sets according to your fitness level and goals.

 References: